Skip to main content

 For the normal quickstart flow, you do not need host Node.js, pnpm, Foundry, or Gradle; the required tooling runs in Docker.

 The Lineth prover image is linux/amd64 only.
-On Apple Silicon, keep PROVER_DEV_OVERRIDE=true for normal testing and demos.
+On Apple Silicon, choose the Dev proofs prover mode, which is the default.
 Partial proving is much slower on M-series machines.

 git clone https://github.com/LFDT-Lineth/lineth-monorepo.git